Animeliksetyan/KM-Calculator/README.md

 __HTML5__ Structure and layout<br>
 __CSS3__ Responsive and modern UI/UX with gradients and animations<br>
 __Vanilla JavaScript__ Dynamic calculations and DOM manipulation<br>
+## How It Works
+### User Inputs <br>
+Select your archetype and role level.<br>
+Enter weekly hours spent on
++Searching for information<br>
++Answering repetitive questions<br>
++Recreating existing work<br>
++Input your estimated hourly value<br>
+###Calculation Logic
+Applies an efficiency multiplier based on archetype for each activity.<br>
+Calculates
++Weekly Time Savings
++Annual Value Creation (based on 50 weeks/year)
++% Productivity Boost (relative to 35-hour week)
+## Contextual Benchmarking
+Displays a McKinsey comparison as industry average time spent on knowledge friction  ~7 hours/week.<br>
+Flags users above or below this baseline.<br>
+## Career Benefits Display
+Shows a list of career growth opportunities based on the user's archetype and role level.